 - If your home has a grounding wire.
 Electrical systems are safest when grounded, but older homes usually don’t have a grounding wire.
 Grounding wires offer a path for electricity to flow whenever there’s an electricity malfunction, so instead of an electric shock, the electricity flows straight to the earth.

 Safety is a top priority, and outdated or faulty wiring is a serious threat to homeowners.
-It’s important to keep a watchful eye for any signs that would indicate the need for an electrician to inspect your home.
-Luckily, there are some distinct clues as to when rewiring your home is a serious option.
+It’s important to watch for any signs that would indicate an electrician needs to inspect your home.
+There are some distinct clues as to when you should seriously consider rewiring your home.

 - Charred or discolored outlets

-- A constant burnt smell (plastic or vinyl), usually accompanied with a sizzling sound
+- A constant burnt smell (plastic or vinyl), usually accompanied by a sizzling sound

 - Frequent tripped circuit boards or blown fuses